kalkayan/dotfiles/README.md

 There is something fascinating about customizing your operating system through dotfiles.
 This repository is the collection of configurations that I learned over time and still use for my daily work.

-***Recommended** reading about managing and sharing dotfiles elegently - [Necessay tooling made easy with .files](https://www.kalkayan.io/posts/tooling-with-dotfiles/)*
+***Recommended** reading about managing and sharing dotfiles elegently - [Setting up a Development Machine (Series of 3 parts)](https://www.kalkayan.io/posts/setting-up-a-development-machine-part-1/)*

 # Start using these dotfiles